DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 // NOT RECOMMENDED
 // may lead to performance issues in large test suites
 ```

+This approach ensures that the page model object is created once per test run.

 For more on page models, read [Page Model](../../guides/concepts/page-model.md).